Grummle/jesustrans/kit.md

 - Printed Parts with support material attached

 ## Instructions
-Instrutions have been provided as a series of videos.
+Instructions have been provided as a series of videos.
 Recommended desupport/assebmly order is below.
 ### Removing Support Material
 1. [Leg Armor](https://youtu.be/ZiBdxhBW7Dg)
 2. [Guns](https://youtu.be/oZ0Lt4LnRtQ)